delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 We assume here that curr is a pointer that points at a node in the linked list.

-So we point the current pointer at head, if head is not null (if it is not empty) then we set the head to the next node and from this new head (which is the second item in the linked list) we set the previous (old head) to null (nothing, doesn't exist).
-We then return the pointer.
+So we point the current pointer at head, if head is not null (if it is not empty) then we set the head to the next node and from this new head (which is the second item in the linked list) we set the previous (old head) to null (null definition: nothing, doesn't exist).

 <a name="inserting-linked-list"></a>
 ## Inserting items into a linkedlist